News Page

 If you failed the training, and you were a new hire, you lost your job.
 If you were a redeployed employee, as were many at that time including me, and you failed, you would be sent back to the plant which would be very, very embarrassing.
 Now new hire employees might have expected to be treated this way, but most of the redeploys had been around IBM long enough that we surely didn't expect to be treated that way, and fairly much resented it.
 The living arrangements in Atlanta contributed to the negative experience as well.

-We were staying in the Noble Ridge apartment complex, four people to an apartment.
-IBM owned or leased the entire complex and it was full of sales trainees.
+We were staying in the Noble Ridge apartment complex which was actually across I275 in Dunwoody, GA.
+IBM owned or leased the entire complex and it was full of sales trainees, four people (at least) to an apartment.
 The apartments were of pretty cheap construction, all looked the same (gray clabber board as I recall) and had two bedrooms, so you had to share a room with someone (again, for someone from the plant, an affront)

 One person per apartment would be assigned the "driver" and they would be given a Chevy Caprice from Enterprise Leasing.
 So each morning, there would be a stream of Chevy Caprices rolling out of Noble Ridge (affectionately known as Chernoble Ridge) with four people in dark suits in them.
 It looked like something out of a movie.
 Talk about feeling like a number rather than a person.